Arizona vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Arizona Performance Insights

-- The Wildcats are outscoring opponents by 30.1 points per game with a +241 scoring differential overall.
-They put up 94 points per game (second in college basketball) and give up 63.9 per contest (35th in college basketball).
+- The Wildcats average 94 points per game (second in college basketball) while giving up 63.9 per contest (35th in college basketball).
+They have a +241 scoring differential overall and outscore opponents by 30.1 points per game.

 - Arizona wins the rebound battle by 17.7 boards on average.
-It records 46.1 rebounds per game, which ranks second in college basketball, while its opponents pull down 28.4 per contest.
+It collects 46.1 rebounds per game, which ranks second in college basketball, while its opponents pull down 28.4 per outing.

-- Arizona makes 8.5 three-pointers per game (96th in college basketball), while its opponents have made 7.8 on average.
+- Arizona connects on 8.5 three-pointers per game (96th in college basketball) compared to its opponents' 7.8.
+It shoots 39.1% from deep while its opponents hit 33.3% from long range.

 - The Wildcats' 110.7 points per 100 possessions on offense rank sixth in college basketball, and the 75.2 points they allow per 100 possessions rank fourth in college basketball.

-- Arizona has come out ahead in the turnover battle by two turnovers per game, committing 12.6 (241st in college basketball action) while forcing 14.6 (49th in college basketball).
+- Arizona has committed two fewer turnovers per game than its opponents, averaging 12.6 (241st in college basketball action) while forcing 14.6 (49th in college basketball).

 Purdue Performance Insights

-- Purdue has committed 11.8 turnovers per game (173rd in college basketball), two more than the 9.8 it forces (335th in college basketball).
+- Purdue has had more turnovers than its opponents this season, committing 11.8 per game (173rd in college basketball) while forcing 9.8 (335th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.